kissplugins/KISS-WP-admin-menu-useful-links/README.md

 ### 1.1
 - Added support for managing separate frontend links displayed while in the dashboard.
 - Added settings page tabs for switching between Backend Links and Frontend Links.
-- Introduced default Backend Links for Media Library and Blog.
+- Default Backend Links now include Media Library.
+Blog link is provided in the Frontend Links section by default.
+- Switching between tabs automatically saves the current form values.

 ### 1.0
 - Initial release with support for up to five custom backend links.